If you’re shopping for a new shower curtain, you are bound to come across a few confusing labels and acronyms, such as PEVA and EVA.

 You can safely wash your nylon shower curtains in the washing machine.
 Nylon shower curtains are very affordable and they will last you a long time if you take good care of them.

-Whether you are simply replacing your old shower curtain or completely renovating your bathroom, make sure to get a PVC-free curtain or consider a shower wall.
+Whether you are simply replacing your old shower curtain or completely renovating your bathroom, make sure to get PEVA or a PVC-free curtain or consider a shower wall.

 PVC vinyl curtains contain harmful chemicals and can emit gases and odors that can cause a plethora of health problems.
 PEVA shower curtains are an affordable and convenient alternative.
 Hemp, cotton-blend, or nylon shower curtains are also worth considering.